 Replace the version number with the correct one you downloaded.
 That will launch the installation wizard.
-During the installation, when prompted to install Wine packages, choose to do so.
+When prompted to install Wine packages, choose to do so during the installation.

 After that, select the 7-Zip installation directory.
-The default is good.
+The default is reasonable.